Here you can find out more about my images, and how to purchase or otherwise use them.

 Statement

-Photography was an essentially objective form for offering subjective perspectives of the world.
-This was true despite the fact that even traditional photography inherently transforms in ways that our eyes do not (e.g., blurring motion, reducing color to monochrome, unnatural contrast).
+This was how most photographs were made until relatively recently, despite the fact that even traditional photography inherently transforms in ways that our eyes do not (e.g., blurring motion, reducing color to monochrome, unnatural contrast).
 These distortions are limited and generally understood.
-A photograph of, say, a full moon breaking through a circular opening in an otherwise frame-wide expanse of billowy cloud, reliably conveyed—at a minimum—an extraordinary occurrence presented through craft.
+None of these change the fact that a photograph of, say, a full moon breaking through a circular opening in a frame-wide expanse of billowy cloud represents an actual and somewhat extraordinary occurrence presented through craft.

 Capitalism, among its other impacts (including making photography available to the masses in the first place), has in the end largely destroyed the photograph.